 Recipe: Heavenly Blueberry Bread Pudding with Vanilla Cream Sauce

 You will need: a 7x11x2 baking dish four –12 ounce ramekins (these are very large, if you use smaller ramekins you will need to adjust cooking time).
-I always use vanilla paste instead of extract.
+I always use vanilla paste instead of extract but extract works well too.
 It’s just my preference.
 Give it a try!

 A warm heavenly dessert!
 NOTE: If you are using a baking dish instead of ramekins see notes below on adjusting baking time.